lsblakk/pystar/docs/dependencies/dep-django.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We don't want to install django system wide, but rather in our local virtualenv.
-We're also going to install ``south``, a Django helper application which will make it easier for us to go back and edit our application later.
+We're also going to install ``south``, a Django helper application which will make it easier for us to go back and edit our Django app later.

 .. code-block:: bash